 With a lifetime mortgage the lender does not own the property – you do.
 This means that if you wish to move and sell your home then it is your decision to do so and nobody else’s.

-Those with a lifetime mortgage can transfer it to a new home as long as it is accepted by their lending criteria, this is referred to as ‘porting’.
-It is advisable that you seek advice from a professional equity release advisor before you commit to a new property so that they can provide expert guidance on how to proceed and what is the best way to proceed.
+Those with a lifetime mortgage can transfer it to a new home if it is accepted by their lending criteria, this is referred to as ‘porting’.
+It is advisable that you seek advice from a professional equity release adviser before you commit to a new property so that they can provide expert guidance on how to proceed and what is the best way to proceed.